wmhilton-stoplight/platform-docs/docs/3.-design/c. reviewing-your-api-design.md

 - If one uses camelCase for properties and another uses snake_case, maybe that could be mentioned.

 Spectral can help with a lot of this, allowing you to [create style guides for workspaces](TODO Spectral linting).
 This will catch a lot of trouble sooner, but humans can still check the results after for anything which doesn't have a Spectral rule.

+**Is this easy to implement?**

+Sometimes things are hard, but sometimes things are unnecessarily hard.
+If an API has been designed in a way that's just going to be a nightmare to implement, or involves making way too many HTTP calls to get a basic task done, this feedback can be made early on before more time and money is wasted.

 ## How does Design Review Work?